undp/carbon-registry/README.md

 * Simplifies local processes and accelerates carbon market development, making it easy to meet international standards.
 * Offers shared best practices in security, data management, integration, and support, while still allowing country-specific customizations.
 * Connects countries to a global community of practice focused on digitalizing climate transparency.

-The system has 3 key features:
-* **Analytics Dashboard:** Enabling governments, companies, and certification bodies to operate transparently and function on an immutable ledger.
-* **Carbon Credit Calculator:** Standardized system according to the UNFCCC - CDM (Clean Development Mechanism) methodologies, across defined sectors (optional for countries to switch on)
-* **Serial Number Generator:** Standardizing the technical format to allow for easy cross-border collaboration between carbon trading systems.

 ## Index
 * [About](#about)